 We all should have a good red salsa in our repertoire and this salsa recipe could not be easier.
 You can just through everything into the blender, but why not take the time to broil the vegetables to add a little extra flavor.?
 The charring and slight cooking of the veggies really brings out their natural sweetness.
 I can’t think of a reason not to, since it only takes 15 minutes.

-Salsa is always good as a snack with tortilla chips, but I like to use this salsa in my recipe for Crockpot Mexican Shredded Chicken.
+Salsa is always good as a snack with tortilla chips, but I like to use this salsa in my recipe for Crockpot Mexican Shredded Chicken (recipe link below).
 It is an amazing and quick way to take plain chicken breasts and turn them into flavorful shredded chicken for tacos, taquitos, tamales, enchiladas and so much more!

 Easy Restaurant-Style Red Salsa Recipe – Step by step